lucafabbian/electron-iso-packager/README.md

 If your goal is to obtain persistency, you may also be interested in tinycore boot codes as explained [here](http://wiki.tinycorelinux.net/wiki:boot_codes_explained).

 ## License
-This package is licensed under GPL-3.0-or-later license.
+This package is licensed under GPL-3.0-or-later license or MIT license, as you wish.
 Tinycore is licensed under [gpl v2](http://tinycorelinux.net/faq.html).